Daniel57910/CV/README.md

 #### Entrepreneurial
 Began working as a freelancer whilst teaching English in Colombia.
 Obtained enough business to justify setting up a registered company and hired a full time employee to assist with project execution.
 #### Innovative
 Developed interview and webinar program to drive engagement with client projects.
 I also led the segmentation of a database containing 12,000 leads for a client.
+#### Delivery
+Executed multiple conferences with over 200 attendees and 20 sponsors.
+The planning and organization that went into these events will enable me to deliver software projects within the expected timeframe.

 ## Education